 Codified Strategy Expertise

+The MCP server is designed to preserve confidentiality.
 Your AI agent doesn’t send your documents or proprietary details to my server, and the server doesn’t log conversation contents.

 How to Connect Your AI Tool

 To give your AI tool access to these security product frameworks, point it at my MCP server https://website-mcp.zeltser.com/mcp.
-For example, run this command for Claude Code.
+For example, run this command for Claude Code:

 claude mcp add zeltser-website --transport http https://website-mcp.zeltser.com/mcp --scope user